 I’m glad you asked that… click below on a post I wrote with a packing list.
 There’s a printable list there for you too.

 This is the biggie.
-Here’s a list of the stuff we did and which we highly recommend.
+Here’s a list of the stuff which we highly recommend.

 Visit the Lagoon on Cairns Esplanade